Editorial Style Guide

 race, ethnicity, and religion

 Don’t make assumptions; ask how people identify themselves, and be aware of complexities within racial, ethnic, and religious identities.
-Terms such as Latino/a, Latinx, and Hispanic are descriptors of ethnicity, not race—in fact, a person’s ethnic identity can include any race.
+Terms such as Latino/a, Latinx, Latine, and Hispanic are descriptors of ethnicity, not race—in fact, a person’s ethnic identity can include any race.

 Avoid using words, images, or situations that reinforce racial, ethnic, or religious stereotypes.
-Avoid the term non-white, or other terms that treat whiteness as a default.
+Avoid the term non-white, or other terms that treat "whiteness" as a default.

 Capitalize Black in a racial, ethnic, or cultural sense.
 Do not capitalize white.
 Use Black and white only when clearly relevant.
 When using brown as a racial descriptive, do not capitalize.

 When referring to a person’s race or ethnicity, aim for specificity and use adjectives, not nouns.
-For example, refer to a Korean student rather than an Asian.
+For example, refer to a Korean student rather than "an Asian."

 Capitalize Indigenous in reference to original inhabitants of a place.